mrbungle64/node-red-contrib-ecovacs-deebot/README.md

 ![Flow Example](images/basic-flow-example.png)

+## Models

 ### Supported models

-The supported models are those that I own myself (or which are technically identical to these):

-* Deebot Slim 2
-* Deebot 900/901
-* Deebot OZMO 930
 * Deebot OZMO 920/950
-* Deebot T8 AIVI
+* Deebot OZMO T8 AIVI
+* Deebot X1 Turbo

+### Other models

-### These models should work properly or at least partially
+The following models should work properly or at least partially.

-The following models are either already known to work or are technically similar to these models.
+They are either already known to work or are technically similar to these models.
 Nevertheless, the functionality may be partially limited.

 I try to achieve a wide range of functionality, but decide this case by case depending on complexity and various other criteria.